 AFTER watching a bit of Bully (Bullseye) and hearing the theme tune to Highway, you knew that the weekend was almost over and Monday morning would soon be kicking you up the backside into the world of weekday reality.
 But stop… there was one television programme that made the Sunday evening Monday morning transition bearable: that programme was That’s Life!

 Hosted by the caring Esther Rantzen, That’s Life was a roller-coaster of laughter and serious topical issues – think of Watchdog and Points of View blended together and served up on Sunday evenings – voila!

 The typewriter, articles and misprints

 Viewers were encouraged to send in photos of posters, signs, newspaper and magazine articles with misprints, mis-spelt words and sentences that had connotations opposite to the subject matter.
-We must bear in mind that typewriters did not have spell-checks – if an error was spotted it was out with the bottle of Tipp-Ex; if it wasn’t then the error could be hilarious enough to end up on the programme.
+We must bear in mind that typewriters did not have spell-checks – if an error was spotted, then out came the bottle of Tipp-Ex.
+If the misprint wasn’t corrected,the error could be hilarious enough to end up on the programme.
 Maybe a letter to Mr Gates at Microsoft asking him to kindly remove the red underlining feature on MS Word could get the ball rolling in churning out more crying-with-laughter articles.